Battle of Achal

-The Battle of Achal was fought in Achal, near Batala, in 1785 between the Sukerchakia Misl, Ramgarhia Misl and Sansar Chand, against the Kanhaiya Misl.
+The Battle of Achal, also known as the Battle of Randpura, was fought in Achal, near Batala, in 1785 between the Sukerchakia Misl, Ramgarhia Misl and Sansar Chand, against the Kanhaiya Misl.
 The Battle resulted in the Kanhaiyas retreating which allowed for the Ramgarhias and their Hill allies regaining their lost territories.

 Background

 In 1778, a quarrel arose between Jassa Singh Ramgarhia, Jai Singh Kanhaiya and Haqiqat Singh Kanhaiya.
 Supported by Jassa Singh Ahluwalia, Afghans attacked Jassa Singh Ramgarhia and exiled him to the deserts of Hansi and Hisar.
 He set up his headquarters at Tosham.

 In January 1784, Haqiqat Singh Kanhaiya and Maha Singh made a pact to attack and share the wealth, but Maha Singh did it alone.
 He plundered Jammu for three days and nights, killing thousands of men.
 The booty was worth more than one crore.
 Haqiqat Singh was deeply shocked at this treachery and died soon afterward.
 The death of Haqiqat Singh was a great loss to Jai Singh.
 He demanded half of the booty from Maha Singh for Haqiqat Singh’s son, Jaimal Singh, which Maha Singh refused.
 On Diwali in 1784, the Sikh chiefs gathered at Amritsar.
 Jai Singh Kanhaiya behaved coldly toward Maha Singh, refused his attempts to reconcile, and called him a “dancing boy.”
 Maha Singh took this insult to heart and attacked Kanhaiya’s camp outside Amritsar, and Jai Singh pursued him.
 A further engagement took place near Majitha.
 Jai Singh was forced to seek shelter inside the besieged town.
 He escaped to Jalandhar and prepared his army for battle against Maha Singh.